Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 In the `Game1.cs` class, we will create two instances of the `ShiftingTexture` class, one for the ground and one for the sky.
 We will also set their position, orientation and scale, update them and draw them.

+> [!NOTE] Face culling
+>
-Note that we shall orientate the shifting speed in opposite directions, for the ground and the sky quads will be orientated upside down, along the x-axis.
-This is because **face culling**: a 3d model is not rendered if it is not facing the camera.
+> We shall orientate the shifting speed in opposite directions, for the ground and the sky quads will be orientated upside down, along the x-axis.
+This is because *face culling*: a 3d model is not rendered if it is not facing the camera.
 This is a performance optimization that is used in most 3D engines.

 ```csharp
 public class Game1 : Game